 5. Email it.
 Times have changed and it is now perfectly acceptable to email your thank you letter.
 Don’t waste the stamp or the time by sending your letter via postal service.

 6. Keep it short.
 Your letter should follow the basic three paragraph rule, and cover one-half to two-thirds of a page.
-Your future employer will more than likely just skim your letter, so keep your sentences pithy with active verbs.
+Your future employer will more than likely just skim your letter, so keep your sentences pithy with action verbs.

 What are your best interview letter writing tips?
 Please share in our comments section.